GlistEngine/GlistEngine/README.md

 > git clone git clone https://github.com/yourgithubusername/glistapp.git

+10- Run the GlistEngine

-10- On file explorer, go to;
+Windows and Linux, on file explorer, go to;

 On Windows:
-> cd C:\dev\glist\zbin\glistzbin-win64
+- Open file explorer, go to C:\dev\glist\zbin\glistzbin-win64 and double click GlistEngine

 On macOS:
+- Open Terminal and enter this command
-> cd ~/dev/glist/zbin/glistzbin-macos
+> open ~/dev/glist/zbin/glistzbin-macos/eclipse/eclipsecpp-2020-09/Eclipse.app

 On Linux:
-> cd ~/dev/glist/zbin/glistzbin-linux

-directory.
-You will see a file named "GlistEngine".
-Double click this file to start the ide.
+- Open file explorer, go to ~/dev/glist/zbin/glistzbin-linux and double click GlistEngine

 11- You will see GlistApp and GlistEngine on the left column.
 And GameCanvas src/h files will be opened in the code editor.
 These are the source code of GlistApp.